ccaicedo09/ccaicedo09/README.md

 # Hey there, I'm Carlos Castro! 👋

 ## 🌟 What I do
 I'm a Colombian Software Engineering student at USCO.
-I'm aiming to be a fullstack developer, at the time I have experience in backend development and data management using Python, Pandas, Django and PostgreSQL.
-I'm currently learning JavaScript in order to reach skills for frontend development too.
-I'm a lover of undertaking new experiences! 🫡
+I'm a junior backend developer with a passion for creating efficient and scalable web applications.
+I enjoy solving complex problems and learning new technologies.
+I'm a lover of undertaking new experiences too! 🫡

 <div align="center">
   <h3>📩 Reach me!</h3>